FabricationsHQ - Putting the Words to the Music

 From the rollicking opening brace of 'Dizzy Mama' (a single B-side very few of the audience would know) and 'My Baby Left Me' Slade had the attention of a large chunk of the Reading crowd.

-– the Slade classic 'Take Me Back ‘Ome' and future live staple 'When I'm Dancing I Ain't Fighting' – Rock Reverend Neville John Holder had tens of thousands in his Congregational choir.
+By the third and fourth songs – the Slade classic 'Take Me Back ‘Ome' and future live staple 'When I'm Dancing I Ain't Fighting' – Rock Reverend Neville John Holder had tens of thousands in his Congregational choir.

 Sixty minutes later, with the final notes of 'Born to Be Wild' still reverberating around Reading, the comeback was complete.